Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-for-beginners.html.markdown

 Try a trip within the UK, perhaps on a sleeper train, or to a remote location.
 Once you’ve practiced, you’ll be ready to cross the channel – and next thing you know you’ll be heading off on a 10-country interrail adventure!

+H﻿ave a look at our top recommendations [for a UK adventure](https://flightfree.co.uk/travel_articles/destination-uk/), or some easy [European destinations](https://flightfree.co.uk/travel_articles/destination-europe/) to reach without flying.

 ## Relish the perks

 Travelling without flying means no restrictions on luggage, getting up to stretch your legs whenever you want to, and there’s a lot less waiting around and stress.
 You get more leg room and you can bring your own food and drink.
 Enjoy the benefits of flight-free travel!